AIG CEO Peter Hancock to resign, Icahn cheers move

 Icahn has argued that a split would help AIG rid itself of the regulatory burden of being a systemically important financial institution, which requires higher capital cushions.

+Icahn Associates owned about 45 million shares of AIG at the end of the fourth quarter, making it the fourth-largest shareholder in the insurer.

-"Without wholehearted shareholder support for my continued leadership, a protracted period of uncertainty could undermine the progress we have made and damage the interests of our policyholders, employees, regulators, debtholders, and shareholders," Hancock said in a statement.
+"Without wholehearted shareholder support for my continued leadership, a protracted period of uncertainty could undermine the progress we have made and damage the interests of our policyholders, employees, regulators, debtholders, and shareholders," Hancock said in a statement on Thursday.

 (Reporting by Nikhil Subba in Bengaluru; Editing by Saumyadeb Chakrabarty)